vwxyzjn/cleanrl/docs/rl-algorithms/td3.md

 ## Overview

 TD3 is a popular DRL algorithm for continuous control.
-It extends DQN to work with the continuous action space by introducing a deterministirc actor that directly outputs continuous actions.
-DDPG also combines techniques from DQN such as the replay buffer and target network.
+It extends DDPG with three techniques: 1) Clipped Double Q-Learning, 2) Delayed Policy Updates, and 3) Target Policy Smoothing Regularization.
+With these three techniques TD3 shows significantly better performance compared to DDPG.

 Original paper: